Skip to main content

 Programme Description :

-This is a level 1 course that introduces students to programming and designing a digital technologies outcome, or extends those with some foundational knowledge.
+This is a level 1 course that introduces students to programming using Python and designing a digital technologies outcome, or extends those with some foundational knowledge.

 Learning Outcomes/Contexts: